orbs-network/website/content/blog/triple-apy-for-new-orbs-stakers/blog.md

 🏆 Additional APY\
 Triple: All new Orbs tokens staked during November 2023, will get triple rewards during the promotion

-Double: All new Orbs tokens staked in November and December 2023 will get double rewards during the promotion
+Double: All new Orbs tokens staked in December 2023 will get double rewards during the promotion

 🌐 Network: Ethereum and Polygon